Fuat Hüsnü Kayacan

-Fuat Hüsnü Kayacan (1879, Kadıköy, Istanbul – 1963, Istanbul) was a Turkish footballer, manager, referee and pioneering figure.
+Fuat Hüsnü Kayacan (1879, – 1963) was a Turkish footballer, manager, referee and pioneering figure.
 He was the first ever Turkish footballer and referee.
 He got involved in the sport of football when he was a soldier on assignment in İzmir in 1898.
 He was the younger brother of Hamit Hüsnü Kayacan.

 Being a native of the Kadıköy district on the Asian side of Istanbul, Kayacan was among the founding line-ups of both Black Stockings FC and Fenerbahçe.
 He also played for Galatasaray.